-- 1. Score obtained under the 'Priority and urgency' criterion - 2.
-Score obtained under the 'Maturity' criterion - 3.
+- 2. Score obtained under the 'Maturity' criterion - 3.
 Score obtained under the 'Catalytic effect' criterion - 4.
 Score obtained under the 'Impact' criterion - 5.
 Score obtained under the 'Quality' criterion.

 All proposals will be informed about the evaluation result (evaluation result letter).
-Successful proposals will be invited for grant preparation; the other ones will be put on a reserve list or rejected.
+Successful proposals will be invited for grant preparation; the other ones will be put on the reserve list or rejected.

-No commitment for funding - Invitation to grant preparation does NOT constitute a formal commitment for funding.
+⚠ No commitment for funding - Invitation to grant preparation does NOT constitute a formal commitment for funding.
 We will still need to make various legal checks before grant award: legal entity validation, financial capacity, exclusion check, etc.